-This How-To and is based on the question asked with Enable Secure Boot For Existing Manjaro Usung Repo Only and can be seen as a complement to Encrypted Manjaro Linux Using Verified Boot.
+This How-To is based on the question asked with Enable Secure Boot For Existing Manjaro Usung Repo Only and can be seen as a complement to Encrypted Manjaro Linux Using Verified Boot.

 I decided to work on the theory - and brush up on new sbctl options and configuration.